Ground heat exchanger

-Is the ground source storage medium harmful to the environment / health?
+Is the fluid used in the ground heat exchanger harmful to the environment or to the health?

 We only use environmentally friendly and harmless frost protection concentrates based on glycols.

-What size / characteristics is required for the ground source storage?
+What size and characteristics are required for the ground heat exchanger?

-The geothermal ground source storage is designed specifically for the project; the size is calculated depending on the nature of the soil and the groundwater level (soil extraction capacity).
+The geothermal ground heat exchanger is designed specifically for each project; the size is calculated depending on the nature of the soil and the groundwater level (soil extraction capacity).
 As a rule of thumb, an average of 10-20m² per KW can be assumed.
-The geothermal heat exchanger can be laid on two levels below the building.
+The ground heat exchanger can be placed on two levels below the building.

-Does the geothermal ground source storage require approval?
+Does the geothermal ground heat exchanger require approval?